 This ‘fortress conservation’ approach is premised on the dangerous yet persistent idea that local people need to be separated from nature to keep it “pristine” (sometimes for the benefit of foreign tourists).
 This does not only drive human rights violations but is also ineffective as it ignores and alienates the very people who have shaped and stewarded those landscapes for millennia.

 The way forward requires a new model of conservation that puts these people front and centre.
-Concretely, this means providing redress for the harms inflicted on the in the name of protecting nature and strong protections and oversight to avoid future abuses.
-State-managed, exclusionary protected areas need to become a thing of the past and replaced by rights-based, community-led approaches, based on the full recognition of forest peoples’ collective rights to lands and resources, their right to self-determination and their traditional knowledge.
+This means providing redress for the harms inflicted on the in the name of protecting nature and strong protections and oversight to avoid future abuses.
+State-managed, exclusionary protected areas need to become a thing of the past and replaced by rights-based, community-led approaches, based on the full recognition of forest communities' rights to lands and resources, their right to self-determination and their traditional knowledge.

 What we're doing